What language is spoken in Bolivia?

 What currency is used in Bolivia?

 Bolivia's currency is the Boliviano.
 US dollars are mostly accepted in larger cities and stores.
-Use of debit and credit is available in major cities but is inconsistent throughout the country so having local currency on hand is important.
-ATMs and currency exchange shops are easily found in larger cities and in towns but not in smaller villages.
+The use of debit and credit is available in major cities but is inconsistent throughout the country so having local currency on hand is important.
+ATMs and currency exchange shops are easily found in larger cities and towns but not in smaller villages.